 How do we get there?

 Follow the Western Freeway through Ballarat.
-From here, the Grampians are well signed and you should have no problems finding your way.If you rent a car with Alpha in Melbourne, map books and GPS are available to ensure you reach your destination with ease.
+From here, the Grampians are well signed and you should have no problems finding your way.If you rent a car with Alpha car hire melbourne airport, map books and GPS are available to ensure you reach your destination with ease.